AdamSabry1233/Scientific-Plot-Understanding/README.md

 Scientific Plot Understanding Pipeline

-This repository builds an end-to-end system for understanding scientific plots — from raw images to reconstructed data and semantic meaning.
+This repository builds an end-to-end system for understanding scientific plots — from raw images to reconstructed numeric data and semantic meaning.

-The system is modular and designed to scale from synthetic training data to real-world plots.
+The system is modular, scalable, and designed to transition smoothly from synthetic training data to real-world plots.

 What This Project Does